“I feel a kinship with the Roma people,” – 1983, Indira Gandhi, Prime Minister of India

 The Persecution in the times of a Pandemic

 In a pandemic of nature we face now with COVID-19, the problems faced by a persecuted community are often exacerbated.
 The Romani people often live in crowded and unsanitary neighbourhoods which lack basic facilities such as clean running water due to political neglect by successive governments over the years.
 Due to the lack of scope for social distancing in these camps and the general level of hygiene possible in such conditions, these become the ideal Petri dishes for the spread of the virus.
 Some statistics show the situation confronting us quite starkly.
 In the European Union, 80% of Romani people are below the poverty line.
 30% do not have access to running water.
-46% do not have access to indoor toilets or shower.
+46% do not have access to indoor toilets or showers.

 Recently a Roma camp, near the Greek city of Larissa, reported a case of the virus with 20 people infected.
 Due to the squalid nature of the camps, each person can infect up to twenty new people, seven times faster than the average rate of infection.
 Such a situation can easily devolve into a runaway spread if not properly controlled.
-But, in the name of controlling, we are seeing that many of the traditional stereotypes levelled against the Romani people have resurfaced.
-In places like Romania, Slovakia and Bulgaria, the police and the military are getting involved.
-Nationalist politicians have called for the closure of these ‘ghettos’ which have then been picked up by the general population in social media, much like minority community here in India have been maligned during this pandemic.
+But, in the name of controlling, we are seeing that many of the traditional stereotypes leveled against the Romani people have resurfaced.
+In places like Romania, Slovakia, and Bulgaria, the police and the military are getting involved.
+Nationalist politicians have called for the closure of these ‘ghettos’ which have then been picked up by the general population in social media, much like minority communities here in India have been maligned during this pandemic.
 Racist assumptions have often done more harm even when good was intended.
-In Slovakia, for example, testing was assigned to the army, which serves to further stigmatise the Romani people and mayor from Kosice said that Romani are “socially unadaptable”.
+In Slovakia, for example, testing was assigned to the army, which serves to further stigmatize the Romani people and the mayor from Kosice said that Romani are “socially unadaptable”.
 In Timis in Romania, a Romani student who got infected was suggested to have got it from an “external environment” and not from the classroom.
-Facebook posts, fake news and media sensationalism have all made the situation worse.
+Facebook posts, fake news, and media sensationalism have all made the situation worse.
 This could have been a golden opportunity.
-There is a widespread recognition that large state stimulus will be required to address economic problems and a dedicated amount could have been set apart for development of these Romani population centres.
+There is a widespread recognition that large state stimulus will be required to address economic problems and a dedicated amount could have been set apart for the development of these Romani population centers.
 Instead, that opportunity has been squandered.

 In addition, the nature of the encampments, another worry facing the Romani people is job loss.
 Already, employment for the Romani sector lagged behind other groups.
-Due to strict quarantine requirements across many countries, even opportunities for informal work has dried up.
+Due to strict quarantine requirements across many countries, even opportunities for informal work have dried up.
 Collecting junk, selling food and handmade products are now out of the question.
 Due to the combination of all these factors, the Romani people have been left at the mercy of good Samaritans and hand-outs.
 There have been some inspiring examples.
 In Slovakia, some areas have provided clean water with mobile units.
 In the city of Cluj in Romania, food and sanitary products have been distributed to around 300 families.
 But charity can only go so far till systemic inequalities are eliminated.
 For that, the Romani people need an agency in negotiations and that is where the Indian state can step in.

 The Proposed Solution and its Effects